SKIP TO CONTENT

 The SEO / Content Flood

-AI tools reduced content production cost to approximately zero, which removed the natural quality filter.
-The result is a search landscape where the same basic answer appears across dozens of sites, each generated by a similar model, producing content that is technically correct and functionally useless.
+AI tools reduced the production cost to approximately zero, which removed the filter.
+A site that previously published twenty articles a month could now publish two hundred, covering every conceivable keyword variation, without a proportional increase in budget.
+Many did.
+The result is a search environment where the same basic answer to the same basic question appears across dozens of sites, each one generated by a similar model drawing on similar training data, producing content that is technically correct and functionally useless.
+The articles answer the query in the same way that a mirror answers a question about your appearance: the information is there, but nothing has been added.

 CONTENT PUBLISHING VOLUME (BLOG POSTS/DAY, MILLIONS)